cloudpilot-emu/cloudpilot-emu/doc/networking.md

 server runs on port 8666, and the secure server runs on 8667, but you can change those on the command line.

-## Running Cloutpilot locally or on another domain
+## Running Cloudpilot locally or on another domain

 ### CORS setup